maksiksq/chaos-abyss/manualArticles/crickets.md

 As a wise man once said.
 Crickets.

 Truly devious creatures of the night.
-No, really, they are nocturnal creatures, as I've had the irritating experience of discovering.
+No, seriously, they're nocturnal.
+As I've irritatingly suffered to find out.

 **TL;DR:** My solution was light.
 I plopped down a garden light, and they went there like the idiots that they are.

 ## They're loud

 In my room with a half-open window, their sounds get to 60-70 decibels.
 For context, my laptop's speaker (singular) playing music at full volume does just about as much when measuring right near the speaker (according to an app on my phone*).
-It's not painfully or dangerously loud, just incredibly annoying, particularly when you're trying to fall asleep.
+It's not painfully or dangerously loud, just the kind of sound that gets into your skull and sets up a drum circle when you're trying to peacefully descend into blissful slumber.

 One solution would be to stay up till about 4-5 AM until the summer ends, because that's when they stop chirping, but you might find some issues with that solution.